DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 ![Google Guest](/uploads/2025-02-22/guest.jpeg)
 We talked about careers and contributions to V8 stuffs!

 Probably, It's better chance to the another post of the blog!
-I'll write later my traveling.
+I'll write later about my traveling.

 Anyway, now we have few steps left to ship this feature.
 ## Prepare to ship